Kidangannoor: Demographics

-As of the 2001 India census, Kidangannur had a population of 16,364 with 7,665 males and 8,699 females.
+As of the 2011 India census, Kidangannur had a population of 14,264 with 6,486 males and 7,778 females.
 There have been many NRI (Non-resident Indian and person of Indian origin) resulting in not only improved quality of life and rise of money in many households but has left some elderly people alone and resulted in a decline in workers.

-Kidangannur population in 2019/2020 is between 13,836 and 17,117 and total households residing are 3,965.

 Notable people

 Kidangannoor is located at Thiruvabharana Patha of Lord Ayyappan.
 It is 4 km away from Aranmula.
 Pallimukathu Devi Temple is at Kidangannoor.
 It is the birthplace of the father of modern Malayalam, Rev. George Mathan.
 Mathan wrote the first grammar book in Malayalam called "Malayanmayude Vyakaranam" and other books like "Satyavadakhedam", "Marumakkathaya Sampradayam" and many others.
 He did most of his writing in his ancestral house in Kidangannoor, although he spent most of his life in Mallapally and Kottayam.
 He worked tirelessly with Rev.Hermann Gundert and other priests to save Malayalam from the onslaught of Tamil, which was the official language in Kerala at that time.